 Methadone addiction should not be taken lightly.
 It is a dangerous addiction that can not only hurt you but the ones you love around you as well.
-However, there is methadone addiction treatment available to you at our facility.
-We encourage you to see the light at the end of the tunnel.
+However, there is compassionate methadone addiction treatment available to you at our South Florida rehab facility.
+If you are struggling with methadone addiction, we encourage you to see the light at the end of the tunnel.

 Is Methadone Addictive?